benkeen/generatedata/standalone/README.md

 # generatedata - npm package

-> In active development (Jan 2023)!
-Ignore this folder for now.
+> In active development (Feb 2023).
+None of this is finished, so ignore this folder for now.

 ### Installation